What is Finasteride?

 It’s easy to stop taking Finasteride if you’re not noticing any improvements relatively quickly, but you should keep taking it as prescribed.
 Your DHT levels will return to normal if you interrupt your course of treatment, and you may start to lose hair once more.
 Patience can be the key with it.

 It’s also important to note that Finasteride doesn’t always trigger hair regrowth.
-It’s a treatment that’s often taken to stop any further loss of hair, rather than as a means of getting hair to grow back.
+It’s a treatment that’s often taken to slow hair loss, rather than as a means of getting hair to grow back.

 Your hair will still fall out when you’re using Finasteride as part of its natural growth cycle (stray hairs being replaced by new hairs), so you’ll continue to see stray hairs in the shower or the bath, on your comb, or in your hands.
 This is totally normal and nothing to worry about.